crjcodes/LabDemo.MinimalApi/README.md

 I chose to separate the api from the ui, instead of the usual minimal API approach of putting everything into the web front-end app -- sse *Separation of Concerns*

-## Tech Used
+## Details

-- .NET 7
-- OpenApi
-- Minimal API

-(not a TDD project)
+### The Start

-Note this API started off with the basic scaffolding/templates via dotnet/Visual Studio:
+This API started off with the basic scaffolding/templates via dotnet/Visual Studio:

 *Basic Template for ASP.NET Core Web Api without Docker Support (Yet)*